GQCG-edu/bootcamp/training/README.md

 The best way to learn scientific Python is to look at the courses offered on [DataCamp](https://www.datacamp.com) for interactive tutorials.
 You can get three months of free access if you get the [Github Education Pack](https://education.github.com/pack).
 The [SciPy Lectures](http://www.scipy-lectures.org) provide an overview of what you will learn.

-> Assignment: open an issue in the `bootcamp` repo with a title `$username: Python Colab progress` in which you upload a iPython notebook in which you
+> Assignment: open an issue in the `bootcamp` repo with a title `$username: Python Colab progress` in which you upload a iPython notebook in which you:
 > - try to diagonalize a random 40 by 40 matrix and a random symmetric 40 by 40 matrix.
 > - reproduce the following image:
 > <p align="center">